jplotnikov99/RelExt/README.md

         `path/to/RelExt`.

 2. Run the following command, replacing [ModelName] with your desired model name:
-       `make [ModelName]`.
+       `./model -n [ModelName]`.
-This will create a folder named `md_YourModel` and automatically add an entry to `CMakeLists.txt`.
+This will create a folder named `md_[ModelName]` and automatically add an entry to `CMakeLists.txt`.

-3. Place your FeynRules model file (modelfiles.fr) in the directory /md_YourModel/FR_modfiles.
+3. Place your FeynRules model file (ModelFile.fr) in the directory /md_[ModelName]/FR_modfiles.

 4. In the source directory execute
-    `./model -l Path/To/FeynRules [ModelName].fr NameOfTheLagrangian`.
+    `./model -l Path/To/FeynRules ModelFile.fr NameOfTheLagrangian`.
-Here, `NameOfTheLagrangian`corresponds to the name of the Lagrangian defined in your FeynRules file.
-This will generate the necessary FeynArts files to calculate the Dark Matter annihilation amplitudes squared.
+Here, `NameOfTheLagrangian`corresponds to the name of the Lagrangian defined in your FeynRules file, `ModelFile.fr`.
+This will generate the necessary FeynArts and CalcHEP files to calculate the Dark Matter annihilation amplitudes squared.

-5. To complete the implementation of the new model, recompile your project again.
+5. To complete the implementation of the new model, recompile your project again:
+     `cmake ..`
+     `make [ModelName]`

 ## Running the Code